siefkenj/IBLODEs/book/typst/modules/module2.typ

 This processes is worth doing a few times by hand, but, in truth, it's what computers are made for.

-Though you can easily implement Euler's method using general purpose programming languages like Python, Mathlab, etc., there is one type of software that excels#footnote[Pun intended.] at implementing table-based algorithms: spreadsheets.
+Though you can easily implement Euler's method using general purpose programming languages like Python, Matlab, etc., there is one type of software that excels#footnote[Pun intended.] at implementing table-based algorithms: spreadsheets.

 @app:spreadsheet gives an overview of how to use spreadsheets.
 In this section we assume a basic familiarity.